 Will there be a loss of any trees?

 The loss of some trees adjacent to mobile home residences on Hiawatha Drive will occur.
-A new retaining wall and hard and soft landscaping improvements will mitigate the loss of these trees.
+A new retaining wall and hard and soft landscaping improvements will mitigate the loss of one alder, four cedars and three maples.

 Are there any environmental impacts?

 No work will be done in the Capilano River.
-All measures to protect the river from any debris will be taken with third party environmental monitoring throughout the project.
+All measures to protect the river from any debris will be taken with ongoing third party environmental monitoring.

 Will there be a new staircase to the river?

 Existing stair access from the sidewalk to the underside of the bridge will be replaced with a new galvanized steel staircase complete with railings on both sides.
-Signage identifying the river area as use for Squamish Nation Members only will be erected.
+Signage identifying access to the river area is for for Squamish Nation Members only will be erected.

 Will the crosswalks on the east side remain?

-The shared pathway crossing at the intersection of Tomahawk Avenue, Bridge Road and Kwumkwum Road will be improved to provide safer sightlines and crossings for vehicles, pedestrians and cyclists including a raised crossing surface, decorative pavement markings, regulatory and safety signage.
+The shared pathway crossing at the intersection of Tomahawk Avenue, Bridge Road and Kwumkwum Road will be improved to provide better sightlines and movements for vehicles, pedestrians and cyclists including a raised crossing surface, decorative pavement markings, regulatory and safety signage.

 Will access to the mobile home park or the RV Park be impacted?

-There will be no change to movements to and from the mobile home park.
-There will be some changes to vehicle access to the RV Park resulting in more defined and safer in/out movements but no restrictions.
-The existing diagonal pedestrian crossing to/from the RV Park will be removed, including the wooden staircase on the north side of the road.
+During construction there will be minor impacts on movements to and from these areas.
+After construction is completed, there will be no change to movements to and from the mobile home park.
+There will be some changes to vehicle access to the RV park resulting in more defined in/out movements but no restrictions.
+The existing diagonal pedestrian crossing to/from the RV park will be removed, including the wooden stair case on the north side of the road.

 Who is paying for this and how much is it going to cost?

-The project is funded by Park Royal with contribution for the shared pathway coming the District of West Vancouver.
+The project is being paid for by Park Royal with a portion ($500,000) coming from the District of West Vancouver.
+Total cost for the project in in the order of $2.4 million.

 We thank you for your patience while this work is being undertaken.